-Education in Wales is compulsory between the ages of 5 to 16 and we have about 1900 state schools offering free education to more than 470,000 pupils.
-Another 65,000 students between 16 and 19 are in vocational training in further education institutions.
+Education in Wales is compulsory from the ages of 5 to 16 and we have 1,635 state schools offering free education to about 465,000 pupils.
+Another 65,000 students between 16 and 19 are in vocational training or in further education institutions.
 A number of overseas pupils are also enrolled in our private fee-paying schools.

 A significant number of students all over Wales are educated either wholly or largely through the medium of Welsh and lessons in the language are compulsory for all until the age of 16.
 Welsh medium education is available to all age groups from nursery through to schools, colleges, universities and adult education.

-If you’re interested in joining the 14,000 international students from over 100 countries currently enrolled in higher education here, the Wales International Consortium offers guidance to international students wanting
+If you’re interested in joining the 18,000 international students from over 170 countries currently enrolled in higher education here, contact one of our 9 universities.